roedl-dynamics/RDD-Labelfinder/README.md

-the label prefix is not yet automatically written in front of the copied value
+the label prefix is not yet automatically written in front of the copied value(currently in process)

 <h2>Edit the script</h2>